-3 Why is this a class action?
-What is the will be the same of the
+3. Why is this a class action?

 In a class action one or more people called "class representatives" sue on behalf of people who have similar claims.
 All of these people are a "Class."
-The courts resolve the issues for everyone affected, except for those who remove themselves (opt out) from the Class
+The courts resolve the issues for everyone affected; except for those who remove themselves (opt out) from the Class.